coderplus/m2e-connector-for-maven-remote-resources-plugin/README.md

 Thanks for asking...

-* If you're a remote-resource:bundle or  remote-resource:process user:
+* If you're a remote-resources:bundle or  remote-resources:process user:
 	* Test this out.
 [File an issue](https://github.com/coderplus/m2e-connector-for-maven-remote-resources-plugin/issues) if it doesn't work for you.
 File an issue if you think it should do something more, or something different.
 * If you're a Tycho/Eclipse Plugin/m2e  expert: